All Undergraduate Courses - College of Nursing

 NUR 199.
 Directed Study in Nursing.
 0-3 credits.
 FA, SP, SU

-This course would be offered for Accelerated and Traditional students experiencing a disruption in NUR course progression.
-This course would prepare students to demonstrate the foundational knowledge and skills necessary to safely advance in the program (exceptions: NUR courses accepted for transient study including NUR 200 and NUR 223 for Traditional students).
+This course is offered for Accelerated and Traditional students experiencing a disruption in NUR course progression.
+This course prepares students to demonstrate the foundational knowledge and skills necessary to safely advance in the program following a disruption in progression (exceptions: NUR courses accepted for transient study including NUR 200 and NUR 223 for Traditional students).
 P: IC.

 NUR 200.
 Statistical Reasoning.
 3 credits.
 FA, SP

 NUR 200 introduces nursing students to statistical reasoning using real data from healthcare related studies.
 The course will focus on the assumptions, and concepts behind common statistical techniques to give students a firm grasp of how and why statistics are used in healthcare.
 Each week will consist of both lecture and hands-on analysis using computer-based statistical tools.
+Satisfies Magis Designated Statistical Reasoning Course.
 P: One Magis Core Mathematical Reasoning course.

 NUR 223.
 Nutrition.
 2 credits.
 FA